 Our PGCert in SpLD/Dyslexia comprises two 30 credit modules that integrate both theory and practice.
 You’ll study through workshops, case studies and assignments, justifying your professional practice through research.
 Modules comprise taught sessions and assessed projects.

 "Embarking on this course changed my life...
 The tutors are knowledgeable, attentive and inspiring.
 There is a real sense of coming together to share experiences and ideas, and what's really nice is that I'm still in contact with many people from our course and we continue to support each other professionally."Student feedback

 What you'll learn

-As a full-time student, you’ll complete two modules that develop the skills needed to build a learning profile and teach specialist lessons in the first trimester.
+Throughout the year, you'll complete two modules that explore key theories in relation to dyslexia and enable you to apply your theoretical understanding in a practical context.
+You'll also develop the skills needed to build a learning profile and teach specialist lessons.